-The University College Academy at Southern University is focused on students' learning outcomes.
-The program is designed to address the academic, cultural, personal, and social needs of a select group of 100 first-time freshmen.
-These students have similar admissions status such as (1) high school Carnegie units, (2) 2.00 GPA; (3) ACT scores of 19-22/SAT scores of 860-1050; and (4) no previous college credits.
+• Freshman Seminar 110 and 111 help students meet the levels of academic proficiencies college credits.
 The program participants must have permission from parents and they must agree to abide by the policies and procedures of the Academy.
 The Academy has four groups of 25 students each who are required to take the same block of scheduled core courses.
 The core courses are English, biology, freshman seminar, history, critical thinking and analytical reasoning, and mathematics (college algebra and pre-calculus).
 The methodology used is a collaborative learning model with emphasis on critical thinking skills and the high levels of cognition.